 These pages are regularly updated, please select here to view the latest version.

-The gravel around the plinth has been removed.
-This showed that water seeping through the gravel had been retained and thus created a pool from which water 'wicked' up the plinth encouraging the spalling we have seen.
+During the restoration, some elements that worsened the decay were discovered: when the gravel around the plinth had been removed, this showed that water seeping through the gravel had been retained and thus created a pool from which water 'wicked' up the plinth encouraging the spalling we have seen.

 Further work revealed that the drain below the plinth was blocked.
 It also revealed the well from which the public water pump in Market Square was supplied.
-The drain is being rebuilt.
+The drain has now been rebuilt.

 A pipe, probably a gas pipe, was found.

-The four faces of the plinth will be refaced with a lime mortar mix.
-The inscriptions will then be painted on the face.
+The four faces of the plinth were refaced with a lime mortar mix.
+The inscriptions were then painted on the face.
 This technique replaces the original carving of lettering and is the method of restoration approved by English Heritage.

-The restorers have pictures that we supplied showing the southern and eastern faces of the plinth.
-Do we have any of the northern and western faces?
-They have text of all faces taken from the Milepost Society records.
+The restorers had pictures that we supplied showing the southern and eastern faces of the plinth.
+They had text of all faces taken from the Milepost Society records.

 Some background notes